webosose/website/content/en/samples/posts/2023-12-19-face-recognize-kiosk-using-webos.md

 For setting up the client device in this project, you will need the following hardware components:

 - **Raspberry Pi**: The core computing unit for the kiosk.
 - **MicroSD Card with webOS Image**: Use a microSD card loaded with the webOS image to boot the Raspberry Pi.
 For this project, we have used the pre-built webOS OSE 2.24.0 image for Raspberry Pi 4, which can be downloaded from [here](https://github.com/webosose/build-webos/releases/tag/v2.24.0).
+Additionally, if you need guidance on flashing the webOS Open Source Edition to your microSD card, please refer to [this guide](https://www.webosose.org/docs/guides/setup/flashing-webos-ose/) for detailed instructions.
 - **Touchscreen or Monitor**: A display unit to interact with the kiosk.
 A touchscreen is preferred for a more interactive experience.
 - **Optional Input Devices**: Devices like a mouse and keyboard for initial setup and troubleshooting.
 - **Power Supply and Cables**: A suitable power supply for the Raspberry Pi and screen, along with necessary cables such as HDMI for connectivity.

 Ensure that you have all these components available before proceeding with the setup of your client device for the signage solution project.